marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-An important detail in this implementation is that when the mouse is
+An important detail in this implementation is that when dragging, the
-dragged, the rectangle is redrawn on the picture from the _original_
+rectangle is redrawn on the picture from the _original_ state.
+That
-state.
-That way, you can make the rectangle larger and smaller again
+way, you can make the rectangle larger and smaller again while drawing
-while drawing it, without any intermediate rectangles sticking around.
+it, without any intermediate rectangles sticking around.
+This is one
-This is one of the reasons why immutable picture objects help—we'll
+of the reasons why immutable picture objects help—we'll see another
-see another reason later.
+reason later.

 Implementing flood fill is somewhat more involved.
 This is a tool that
-fills the pixel under the mouse and all adjacent pixels that have the
+fills the pixel under the pointer and all adjacent pixels that have
-same color.
+the same color.
 "Adjacent" means directly horizontally or vertically
 adjacent, not diagonally.
 The image illustrates the set of pixels
 colored when the flood fill tool is used at the marked pixel: